amirongit/notecode/elasticsearchInAction.md

     - used for specialized cases such as geolocation & IP addresses
     - like geo_shape, geo_point, ip & range types like date_range & ip_range
 <!---->
-- schema definition is retrieved using "mapping" API<br/>
+- schema definition is retrieved using "mapping" API<br>
     `GET <indices>/_mapping`
 ### Core Data Types
 #### The Text Data Type